 Think about the implications here!

 By giving conscious attention to the word labels that we habitually use to represent our feelings, we can amplify the intensity of our positive experiences, and we can minimize the intensity and feelings associated with our negative experiences.
+This is how we make practical use of the power of words in our life.

 Without being aware of it, many people have unintentionally magnified the negative experiences in their life, and at the same time, minimize their positive experiences.
 Using our emotional vocabulary in this way will have a disastrous effect because it misuses the power of words to help create an ongoing, unpleasant, negative life experience.